When are you entitled to paid leave?

 You are entitled to time off work for a strictly necessary period of time when accompanying a family member to a doctor for an examination or treatment – this can be for a sudden illness or accident, but also for a planned examination.
 However, you are only entitled if the accompanying is necessary (typically for a young child or an incapacitated parent) and if the tasks could not be carried out outside working hours.
 The maximum amount of time off can be one day.

 If you are accompanying your spouse, partner, child, your parents or grandparents, or your spouse’s parents or grandparents, you are entitled to full pay.
-For other close people, your employer should give you time off, but without pay.
+For other close people, your employer should give you time off, but not with pay.
 If there is any doubt as to whether an escort is necessary, a doctor can confirm this.

-Tip: If you accompany a sick child or other family member to the doctor’s, you won’t get a wage replacement from your employer, but a nursing allowance of 60% of your average wage.
+If you accompany a sick child or other family member to the doctor’s, you won’t get a wage replacement from your employer, but a nursing allowance of 60% of your average wage.
 Find out how to apply for sick pay in our article.

 The wedding of certain other relatives also merits time off.
 If your child is getting married, you are entitled to one day of paid time off.
 If, for example, your parent has planned a second wedding, you will only get one day’s leave without pay.

-Death in the family and funerals
+Deaths in the family and funerals

 A death in the family may entitle you to up to three days’ paid leave (in the case of a husband, wife, partner or child).
 Two days are for the death itself and one day for attending the funeral.